aws-samples/configuring-qbusiness-with-idc-tti/docs/tutorials/entra/config-webapp-using-entra.md

 ## 5/ Launching sample web application
 * From your command line interface change folder to `<project_home>`
+* Install project libraries using Poetry.
+See `Repository Setup` section in [Project README](../../../README.md) for more information.
 * Ensure your AWS CLI access is configured with `IAM User/Role` from _Step 4_ in initial setup above.
 * Ensure AWS CLI is working properly by executing any CLI command.
 Example, `aws qbusiness list-applications`.
 * Launch web application using command: `poetry run python webapp/main.py`